marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 - The scheme of the proxy or load balancer.
 - The path of the proxy or load balancer.

-But you want to know the IP address, host name, scheme, and path of the client who made the request.
+But you want to know the IP address, host name, scheme, and path of the client who originally made the request.

 Two things are required to achieve this:
-1. Reverse Proxy or Load Balancer is configured to forward the client's IP address, host name, scheme, and path.
+1. Reverse Proxy or Load Balancer is configured to forward the client's IP address, host name, scheme, and path in the HTTP request headers.
 2. Your application is configured to accept/trust the forwarded headers.

 **First thing**:Once you configure the reverse proxy to forward the request headers, it will add the headers to the request